Diseases & Conditions

 Some common methods of internal fixation are shown below.

 Bone graft.
 If some of the bone has been lost through the wound or is crushed, the fracture may require bone graft to fill the gaps.
-Bone graft can be taken from a donor (allograft) or from another bone in your own body (autograft)—most often the hip.
-In some cases, an artificial material can be used.
+Bone graft can be taken from a donor (allograft) or from another bone in your own body (autograft).
+In some cases, an artificial material can be used instead of bone graft.

 Complications of Surgery

-There are risks associated with all surgery.
-If your doctor recommends surgery, he or she thinks that the possible benefits outweigh the risks.
+There are risks associated with any surgery.
+If your doctor recommends surgery, they think that the possible benefits outweigh the risks.

 Potential complications include: